apolakipso/FormatRadio/README.md

 ### What it does

 * Downloads sound packs from a configurable ["repository"](data.json), currently stocked with a selection of [packs from Music Radar](http://www.musicradar.com/news/tech/free-music-samples-download-loops-hits-and-multis-217833/)
-* Converts WAV files to RAW (according to [RadioMusic specs](https://github.com/TomWhitwell/RadioMusic/wiki/SD-Card%3A-Format-%26-File-Structure#setting-up-files-on-the-micro-sd-card))
+* Converts WAV files to RAW (according to [Radio Music specs](https://github.com/TomWhitwell/RadioMusic/wiki/SD-Card%3A-Format-%26-File-Structure#setting-up-files-on-the-micro-sd-card))
 * Renames files to ensure 8.3 names (no clever shortening, just sequential naming of the files)
 * Creates compatible folder structure (16 folders with 75 files max, no more than 330 files in total)
 * Splits sound packs with more files across multiple volumes, ie multiple SD cards.